 The edge for the crochet kitchen/dish towel:

-1. Round 1: After you finish row 101 don’t cut the yarn, don’t turn your work and start to crochet one round of single crochet.
-You’ll crochet 1 sc for every row on the length, 3 sc for corners and 1 sc in every stitch for the width.
-You should finish the round in a corner making 3 sc crochet and slip stitch to first single crochet to close the round.
+1. Round 1: After you finish row 101 don’t cut the yarn, don’t turn your work, and start to crochet one round of single crochet.
+You’ll crochet 1 sc for every row on the length, 3 sc for corners, and 1 sc in every stitch for the width.
+You should finish the round in a corner making 3 sc crochet and slip stitch to the first single crochet to close the round.
 You should have 378 stitches.

 5. Round 5: repeat round 3, at the end of the round you should have 402 stitches.